Toronto’s Major Streets Policy: Unlocking Midrise Housing and Local Business Opportunities

 Builders & Developers

-• New zoning flexibility creates opportunities for midrise projects in prime locations.
+• New zoning flexibility creates opportunities for midrise and mixed-use projects.

 • Need to navigate financing and regulatory challenges, UTES can help streamline this process.

-Why UTES Design & Build Is Your Partner for Midrise Development
+Why UTES Design & Build Is Your Partner for Mixed-Use Development

 • Integrated Expertise: Architecture and structural engineering under one roof.